-7.7 Appointment of joint committees
+7.8 Appointment of joint committees

-A community board may appoint a joint committee with another community board or other public body if it has reached agreement with each community board or public body.
+A local authority may appoint a joint committee with another local authority or other public body if it has reached agreement with each local authority or public body.
 The agreement must specify:

 - (a) the number of members each party may appoint; - (b) how the Chairperson and deputy Chairperson are to be appointed; - (c) the terms of reference of the committee; - (d) what responsibilities, if any, are to be delegated to the committee by each party; and - (e) how the agreement may be varied.